Dortmund star Haaland suffers torn hamstring in major injury blow to Bundesliga outfit | Goal.com

 Haaland scored 15 goals in just 18 appearances for Dortmund last season and has started the current season even better, with 17 strikes in 14 games across all competitions.

 Dortmund have a busy fixture list for December, with seven games remaining in the month.
-The injury puts Haaland in doubt for all those matches, which will take place across the Bundesliga, Champions League and DFB-Pokal.
+Haaland is now set to miss all of those matches, which will take place across the Bundesliga, Champions League and DFB-Pokal.

 With Haaland out, Dortmund could rely more heavily on 16-year-old sensation Youssoufa Moukoko, who recently became the youngest player in Bundesliga history.